johansteyn/learn/go/04_structure/modules_packages/README.txt

 Not using modules will result in error:

-  % go run main.go
+  % go run myapp.go
-  main.go:5:2: package mymodule/mypackage1 is not in GOROOT (/usr/local/Cellar/go/1.17.6/libexec/src/mymodule/mypackage1)
+  myapp.go:5:2: package mymodule/mypackage1 is not in GOROOT (/usr/local/Cellar/go/1.17.6/libexec/src/mymodule/mypackage1)
-  main.go:6:2: package mymodule/mypackage2 is not in GOROOT (/usr/local/Cellar/go/1.17.6/libexec/src/mymodule/mypackage2)
+  myapp.go:6:2: package mymodule/mypackage2 is not in GOROOT (/usr/local/Cellar/go/1.17.6/libexec/src/mymodule/mypackage2)
-  main.go:7:2: no required module provides package github.com/hackebrot/turtle: go.mod file not found in current directory or any parent directory; see 'go help modules'
+  myapp.go:7:2: no required module provides package github.com/hackebrot/turtle: go.mod file not found in current directory or any parent directory; see 'go help modules'

 Before Go version 1.15 and modules, all local packages had to be placed in
 $GOROOT or $GOPATH/src, and you needed to run "go get" to download 3rd party